Mixing time of Metropolis chain based on random transposition walk converging to multivariate Ewens distribution: Introduction

-Many important properties of the uniform measure on $S_n$ continues to hold for the multivariate Ewens distribution (\cite{Ewens_Poisson}).
-For instance, the two perfect sampling schemes of the uniform measure, Feller coupling and Chinese restaurant process, both admit generalizations to the Ewens case.
+Many important properties of the uniform measure on $S_n$ continues to hold for the multivariate Ewens distribution \cite{EwensPoisson}.
+For instance, the two perfect sampling schemes of the uniform measure, Feller coupling and the Chinese restaurant process, both generalize to the Ewens case.
 In this article, we describe a much more subtle property of the uniform measure that has been successfully generalized to the $\alpha$ deformed setting.
 In a nutshell, the characters of the symmetric group $S_n$ form a basis in the Fourier space of class functions on $S_n$ under the uniform measure \cite{PD}.
 When the underlying measure is $\alpha$-deformed from the uniform, one can only make sense of Fourier transforms of a particular type of class functions, namely the ones supported on transpositions and the identity class.
 In that case, the basis in the Fourier space becomes the matrix coefficients of the transition from Jack symmetric polynomials basis to the power sum symmetric polynomials basis.
-These generalize the characters, which happen to be the transition coefficients from Schur polynomial basis to power-sum basis.
+These generalize the characters of $S_n$, which happen to be the transition coefficients from Schur polynomial basis to the power-sum polynomial basis.

-This Fourier analytic property was first obtained by Stanley in \cite{StanleyJack}.
-Later Hanlon (\cite{Hanlon}) applied it to the study of the Metropolis Markov chain based on random transposition walk on $S_n$ that converges to the multivariate Ewens distribution.
-Diaconis and Hanlon (\cite{DiaconisHanlon}) further initiated the investigation of total variation mixing time of this chain.
-They conjectured the upper bound to be of the same order as in the uniform case, which we prove rigorously here.
-Also we provide a matching lower bound that together with the upper bound implies the cut-off phenomenon for the $\alpha$-deformed chain, first conjectured in \cite{DiaconisHanlon} as well.
+This Fourier analytic property was first obtained by Stanley in \cite {StanleyJack}.
+Later Hanlon \cite{Hanlon} applied it to the study of the Metropolis Markov chain based on random transposition walk on $S_n$ that converges to the multivariate Ewens distribution.
+Diaconis and Hanlon \cite{DiaconisHanlon} further initiated the investigation of total variation mixing time of this chain.

-Next we study the case of starting the Metropolis chain at the other extreme, the uniform distribution on the set of $n$-cycles.
-The behavior is patently different from starting at the identity: the mixing time is of order $\cO(n)$, and there is no cut-off in the distance to stationarity profile.
+In light of the sharp result in \cite{DiaconisShahshahani} for the uniform case ($\alpha=1$), it is natural to wonder what's the exact mixing time for the Diaconis--Hanlon Metropolis walk ($\alpha\neq1$).
+In this paper, we prove a pair of matching upper and lower bound for the mixing time that applies to all $\alpha> 0$, which together imply the cut-off phenomenon.
+Previously Diaconis and Hanlon \cite {DiaconisHanlon} outlined a proof of the upper bound in the case $\alpha> 1$ and conjectured that it was tight.\looseness=1